Tag: christianity

 Conclusion

-Did Jesus just give a hint about the temple’s imminent destruction?
+Did Jesus just hint at the temple’s impending destruction?
 Consequently, He told the Samaritan woman, “The hour is coming when neither on this mountain nor in Jerusalem will you worship the Father.”
-On the other hand, when Jesus said, “but the hour is coming and is now here,” He declared that henceforth, people should worship God in truth and in spirit because judgment is coming.
+On the other hand, when Jesus said, “But the hour is coming and is now here,” He declared that henceforth, people should worship God in truth and in spirit because judgment is imminent.
+The temple, together with all its regulations and practices has become obsolete, see Hebrews 8:13, “In speaking of a new covenant, He makes the first one obsolete.
+And what is becoming obsolete and growing old is ready to vanish away.”

 Is everyone now enjoying God’s Sabbath rest?
 No, according to the Bible, “Blessed are those who wash their robes, so that they may have the right to the tree of life and that they may enter the city by the gates.
 Outside are the dogs, sorcerers, sexually immoral people, murderers, idolaters, and everyone who loves and practices falsehood.”
 (Revelation 22:14-15) The preaching of the Gospel remains significant.
 Scripture states, “Then I saw another angel flying directly overhead, with an eternal gospel to proclaim to those who dwell on earth, to every nation, tribe, language, and people.”
 (Revelation 14:6)